-But, therefore, any real system is obviously complex, whether it is an oil refinery or a hydrocarbon molecule, the theory of heredity or a living cell.
+But, therefore, almost any real system is obviously complex, whether it is an oil refinery or a hydrocarbon molecule, the theory of heredity or a living cell.
 And we are in danger, if we accept this definition, of falling back into soft universality.
-Also, if we can escape triviality, it is because some systems can be described and understood precisely by ignoring or neglecting their inherent complexity.
+The point in fact is that we are able to escape triviality, because some systems can be described and understood precisely by ignoring or neglecting their inherent complexity.
 It is therefore less the relevance of complexity that is of interest here, than the limits of its usefulness.
 For it is indeed one of the major achievements of physics to succeed in treating so many small and large parts of the Universe as if they were not complex, by subjecting them to linear and/or homogeneous patterns that escape the circularity and/or heterogeneity that constitute complexity - according to the definition we have proposed.

 Let us consider the fundamental, and indeed founding, example of classical mechanics.
-The trajectory of an object - let us assume it to be pointlike for the sake of simplicity - in a given field of forces is governed by Newtonian dynamics according to the following scheme: the object's position at a given instant determines the force acting on it, which, according to Newton's law, gives the acceleration which, in turn, specifies the change in its velocity, and therefore the subsequent position, etc. There is indeed, in this statement, a mutual coupling between the two heterogeneous notions of force and position, a characteristic of complexity as we have defined it.
-Now, physics may claim to be the exact science par excellence only by virtue of its mathematisation; it thus transforms the previous verbal statement into a formula:
+The trajectory of an object - let us assume it to be pointlike for the sake of simplicity - in a given field of forces is governed by Newtonian dynamics according to the following scheme: the value of the field at the object's position for a given instant determines the force acting on it, which, according to Newton's law, gives the acceleration, that is, the change in its velocity, and therefore the subsequent position, etc. There is indeed, in this statement, a mutual coupling between the two heterogeneous notions of force and position, a characteristic of complexity as we have defined it.
+Now, physics may claim to be the exact science par excellence only by virtue of its mathematisation15; it thus transforms the previous verbal statement into a formula:

-$$m\frac{d^2r}{dt^2} = F(r,t).$$
+$$m\frac{d^2r}{dt^2}=F(r,t).$$

-It is not by pedantry that this differential equation is written here, but because it explains the very operation by which theoretical physics dissipates the initial complexity of the problem.
-The mathematisation of the concepts of force and acceleration purifies them from their empirical concreteness and transcribes them into an abstract space where they find a homogeneity that is clearly demonstrated by the equation that links them.
+It is not by pedantry that this differential equation is written here, but because it exemplifies the very operation by which theoretical physics dissipates the initial complexity of the problem.
+The mathematisation of the notions of force and acceleration purifies them from their empirical concreteness and transcribes them into abstract quantities which may be related through some numerical constant expressing a conceptual equivalence - that is, the mass in the present case.
+Force and acceleration thus find a homogeneity that is clearly demonstrated by the equation that links them.
 Likewise, the apparent paradox of the question (to know the trajectory, we need to know the acceleration, therefore the force, which depends on the trajectory, etc.) is solved by the general theory of differential equations, which assures us of the existence of a well-defined solution, once the initial conditions (position and speed) are known - and even provides us with the means to calculate it effectively.